 Benefits to the community:

-Each year, 45,000 clients receive services from the agencies housed at the Center.
-Best estimates show that our campus has saved our tenant partner agencies over $10 million in operational expenses since we opened our doors 28 years ago.
-The improvement to clients’ quality of life, of course, is unquantifiable but is perhaps the greatest measure of the successful outcomes of the 96 programs offered by our tenant partner agencies.
+Each year, 25,000 clients receive services from the agencies housed at the Center.
+Best estimates show that our campus has saved our tenant partner agencies over $10 million in operational expenses since we opened our doors in 1990.
+The improvement to clients’ quality of life, of course, is unquantifiable but is perhaps the greatest measure of the successful outcomes of the over 100 programs offered by our tenant partner agencies.